 Completing a master’s degree is not a required part of our program, but we do have partnerships with two graduate schools for those interested in pursuing an advanced degree.

-Teach For America Memphis partners with Christian Brothers University (CBU) to provide an option to pursue a master’s degree in education.
-This is a program that our teachers can complete during their second year in the classroom: corps members are able to count their Teach For America experience towards course credits, making it possible to receive this master's degree in only one year of study and also reducing the overall tuition.
-You can begin the program either in the summer between your first or second year or in the fall of your second year.
+Our region partners with Christian Brothers University (CBU) to provide an option for teachers going into their second year of teaching (or beyond) to pursue a Master in Education (MEd).
+Corps members are able to use their Teach For America experience to count towards course credits, making it possible to receive a master's degree in only one year of study and also reducing the overall tuition.
+Teach For America corps members and alumni receive nine hours of experiential credits and a 20% reduction in tuition.
+You can begin the program either in the summer between your first or second year, in the fall or spring of your second year, or during alumnihood.
+CBU now offers courses specifically for edTPA preparation within the MEd program.

-All Teach For America corps members (incoming, current, and alumni) have the opportunity to take advantage of the Johns Hopkins University School of Education’s online master’s degree for Teach For America.
-This online format includes several support systems: Hopkins instructors to support educational pedagogy, real time discussions to ground the coursework in classroom context, and video-based platforms to support reflective practices—all aligned to Teach For America's rubrics and expectations.
+All Teach For America corps members (incoming, current, and alumni) have the opportunity to enroll in the highly- ranked Johns Hopkins University (JHU) School of Education’s online master’s program for Teach For America, leading to a Master of Science in Education (MSE) at a reduced cost.
+JHU accepts transfer credits.
+Their online format includes several support systems: Hopkins instructors to support educational pedagogy, real time discussions to ground the coursework in classroom context, and video-based platforms to support reflective practices – all aligned to Teach For America rubrics and expectations.
 You must currently be in the classroom in order to take advantage of this opportunity.
+JHU offers a course specifically for edTPA preparation during their program.

 Teach For America Training